provoke-vagueness/reststore/README.rst

 Why reststore?

- reststore is used by me and my friends as a simple way to share and store samples of malware.
+ reststore is used by my friends and I as a simple way to share and store samples of malware.
 Large volumes of files are what we're in it for.
 We have demonstrated just about every possible way one can destroy a filesystem.
 One day I'll write a guide on how things go bad when trying to store millions of